 The Namib Desert is a coastal desert located in the west coast of South Africa.
 Covering the area of 31,274, sq. km areas and stretching the 2000 km Namib across Angola, Namibia and South Africa.
-Its special features include red sand dunes with fascinating heights and the oldest and most ecological standard desert in the world.
+One of the special desert on earth where you will see red sand dunes with fascinating heights and the oldest and most ecological standard desert.

-Never miss to forget to uncover the secrets of this ancient, ever-changing desert and hidden truths which most visitors won’t believe in order to discover why it is a must-visit destination for anyone seeking awe-inspiring natural wonders.
+Never miss to forget to uncover the secrets of this ancient, ever-changing desert and hidden truths which most visitors won’t believe.
+Even today backpackers going to discover why it is a must-visit destination and one of the awe-inspiring natural wonders.

-Here we are going to explain about some of the most interesting things to do by a backpacker while he visited Namib Desert land.
+Here we are going to explain about some of the most interesting things to do by a backpacker while he/she visiting Namib Desert land.

 1. Visit Sossusvlei